FlaxEngine/FlaxDocs/manual/scripting/events.md

 ### Game Logic

 Engine main loop update is highly configurable and supports performing the game update, physics update and drawing at different framerates.
 This means that update, fixed update, and a draw might be desynchronized and not called in the same order.
 Event **OnUpdate** is called during the game update, then is followed by **OnLateUpdate**.
-During physics update engine invokes **OnFixedUpdate**.
+During physics update engine invokes **OnFixedUpdate** and **OnLateFixedUpdate**.
 During rendering engine can invoke **OnDebugDraw** and **OnDebugDrawSelected** (used by the editor).

 ### Deinitialization